ashwinboinala/mysql-pacemaker/README.md

        ```shell
        pcs cluster stop mysqlnode1

-       #verify if cluster is online on node2 (pcs status), then start cluster on node1
+       #verify if cluster is online on node2 (pcs status), then re-start the cluster on node1

        pcs cluster start mysqlnode1
        ```